kingJMBwAura/campus-nav/README.md

 - revise adjacency (or paths) between buildings issue that might come up is that paths are not accurate (e.g., tumatagos yung path through a building or road).
 - revise algorithms (if needed) to follow the format used in assignments

+modules to download if not installed: uvicorn (pip install uvicorn) fastapi (pip install fastapi)